GSA/data/dotgov-domains/README.md

 These files contain .gov domain information from the federal government's executive, legislative, and judicial branches -- as well as states, territories, cities, counties, and native tribes.

 Domain information is updated every ~month.
-As such, **this list doesn't accept pull requests** from federal agencies or the public.
+As such, **this list doesn't accept pull requests** from government organizations or the public.
 * To change .gov metadata, log in to the [.gov registrar](https://domains.dotgov.gov).
 * To transfer your domain to a different agency, complete the [domain ownership transfer process](https://home.dotgov.gov/management/#how-do-i-transfer-my-domain-to-a-different-agency).